scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 item in a drop-down menu is selected).

-These types of events are sufficient for basic interfaces, but often more complex types of interactions or responsiveness can greatly enhance the capabilities of a tool.
+These types of events are sufficient for basic interfaces, but often more complex types of interactions can greatly enhance the capabilities of a tool.
 The ability to detect mouse events can be crucial, enabling possibilities such as highlighting parts of a visualization when the mouse hovers over a row in a dataframe, or running an analysis when a user has highlighted a piece of